-Specify either -pf or -opmode <mode>, as these options are mutually connection is closed.
+Specify either -pf or -opmode < mode>, as these options are mutually connection is closed.

-Causes the tty device to automatically close or hang-up when the TCP -hup name.
-Use /dev/ttyXn for Server Initiated Lite mode, where the nnnn is the port number.
+-hup Causes the tty device to automatically close or hang-up when the TCP name.
+Use /dev/ttyxn for Server Initiated Lite mode, where the nnnn is the port number.
 Use /dev/tpm/n in Full mode, where n is the port number (this can be up to four digits long).

-<ttyname> is the tty name for the port.
-This must be the complete path -tty <ttyname> number the TruePort daemon will listen on for connection requests.
+-tty <ttyname> is the tty name for the port.
+This must be the complete path number the TruePort daemon will listen on for connection requests.
 For a Client Initiated connection (TruePort host), the Device Server TCP port number (DS Port) that the TruePort daemon will attempt to connect to.
 We recommend that you use the range 10000+.

--port -port number> For a Serve Initiated connection (terminal/device server), the TCP port sending a keep-alive message.
+-port <port_number> For a Serve Initiated connection (terminal/device server), the TCP port and ttcompat modules on to a Lite Mode device node.
+This is required for the getty to properly display the login prompt.